buerokratt/DMR/README.md

 ### Business case

-Currently, there is no way to pass questions from one Bürokratt instance to another.
-This means that if an end-user asks a question that the local Bürokratt instance cannot answer, he will receive no meaningful reply — even if some other Bürokratt instance could answer it.
+Previously, there was no way to pass questions from one Bürokratt instance to another.
+This meant that if an end-user asks a question the local Bürokratt instance cannot answer, he will receive no meaningful reply.
+Even if some other Bürokratt instance could answer it.

 An example: a user comes to the Tax Authority web, and asks a question about crime, the Tax Authority instance will not be able to answer it.
 The Police instance **is able** to answer the question but there is no way to forward it.

-So the goal is to build a system that can efficiently and securely forward questions and answers between Bürokratt instances.
+The DMR system is a solution to this problem.
+It allows to efficiently and securely forward questions and answers between Bürokratt instances.

 ### DMR agents

 - DMR agents run in every client's Bürokratt cluster.
 They are responsible for forwarding messages to the DMR Server and receiving messages from it in real-time.
 This is done via a WebSocket connection.
 - DMR agents encrypt and decrypt messages using public-key cryptography.
 Private keys are delivered to the agents at infrastructure level.
 Other DMR agents' public keys are distributed by DMR server on establishing a WebSocket connection.
 - Metadata needed to pass the messages along — like sender and recipient IDs — is not encrypted.
-- The DMR agents also expose an API for communicating with other services in the client's Bürokratt cluster.
+- DMR agents also expose a REST API for communicating with other services in the client's Bürokratt cluster:
+  - `/v1/messages` — API endpoint for receiving incoming messages
+  - `OUTGOING_MESSAGE_ENDPOINT` — HTTP endpoint where decrypted messages will be forwarded inside DMR Agent cluster
+- Includes support for Prometheus-based monitoring

 ### DMR server